 To avoid such issues all our newly mined diamonds are traceable from the mine of origin to our store.
-We also provide vintage, antique and cultured diamonds.
+We also provide vintage, antique and cultured (lab created) diamonds.

-Through the excellent work carried out by The Jeweltree Foundation we have donated funds to aid the traditional land owners in the Marange area in Zimbabwe take control of their lands.
+Through the excellent work carried out by The Jeweltree Foundation we have donated funds to aid the traditional land owners in the Marange area in Zimbabwe build the history linking themselves to their diamond rich lands.
 It is hoped in the future they will have the opportunity to support their people with the profits from ethically mined diamonds.

-The only newly mined diamonds we offer for sale on our site are Australian diamonds.
-In Australia we are blessed with two operational diamond mines, Argyle and Ellendale both in Northern Western Australia.
-The Argyle mine is famous for its very rare red, pink, blue and champaign diamonds while Ellendale produces the world’s highest quality yellows.
+As far as newly mined diamonds we offer Australian, Canadian and in some cases African sourced.
+In Australia we have one commercial diamond mine still producing in Australia, the Argyle mine in Northern Western Australia.
+The Argyle mine is famous for its very rare red, pink, blue, champagne and yellow diamonds.
+We also sell the world’s highest quality yellows from the now closed Ellendale mine, also from Northern Western Australia.
 The more traditional pure white diamonds are also available from both sites.
 Currently only diamonds from the Argyle mine are covered by a third party certification scheme, The Jeweltree foundation.
 This organization tracks the diamonds from the mine through the cutting facility and certifies that the cutting facility meets fair-labour practices including age, pay and health and safety.
 From our own research and the large involvement of Tiffanies we have no reason to believe diamonds from the Ellendale mine to be any less ethical.

 Diamond mining in Australia is very well controlled by strong legislation and a stable government.
 Unlike precious metal mining large amounts of chemicals and water are not needed so impact to the environment is easier to control.
 Mining companies must rehabilitate the area once mining has ceased, but this is no easy or fast cover up of the land.
 A very careful analysis must be made of the environment before mining commences, flora and fauna studied, seed samples taken.
 In the case of the Argyle mine it was found that the area was already partly degraded by grazing livestock.
 A nursery was set up and plants are grown year round so revegetation can be carried out, bringing back the land to a state better than it was found.